 • Thanks letters, while well-intentioned, are better sent personally.
 If you deem a public thank you necessary, the Advertising Department can assist.

 • Any letter the editor deems inappropriate won't be published.

 Can anyone write a letter?

 Yes, anyone may write to the editor.
 However, we generally only publish letters from readers in our coverage area.
 Letters from children are rarely published but will be considered on a case-by-case basis.

 We do not publish letters from political candidates while their candidacy is active.
 The Advertising Department is available to help candidates get their message out.
 The News Department can be contacted about news stories.

 If the writer is a public official or works in some public capacity, that title may be included with the letter, even if they are not speaking in their official capacity.

 What happens when you reject a letter?

-We may let an author know if their letter does not meet our criteria, but that is not always possible.
+We may or may not contact you.
+Time and workload often dictate whether we let an author know if their letter does not meet our criteria.
 Please feel free to check with us if you have not heard anything within a couple of weeks.